skydoves/landscapist/README.md

 <img src="https://user-images.githubusercontent.com/24237865/94174882-d6e1db00-fed0-11ea-86ec-671b5039b1b9.gif" align="right" width="32%"/>

 ### Composable loading, success, failure
 We can create our own composable functions following requesting states.
 Here is an example that shows a progress indicator when loading an image, After complete requesting, the indicator will be gone and a content image will be shown.
-And if the request failed (e.g. network error, wrong destination), error text will be shown.
+If the request failed (e.g. network error, wrong destination), error text will be shown.
 ```kotlin
 CoilImage(
   imageModel = poster.poster,